LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

        ...
    ]).

-In this pattern, keys should be atoms and values should be ground terms.
+In this pattern, keys should be atoms and values should be bound terms.
 The following keys are predefined and may be processed specially by Logtalk tools:

 ``comment``
    Comment describing the entity purpose (an atom).
+As a style guideline, don't use overly long comments.
+If you need to provide additional details, use the ``remarks`` key.
 ``author``
    Entity author(s) (an atom or a compound term ``{entity}`` where ``entity`` is the name of an XML entity in a user defined